Frequently asked questions

 What happens next?

-After summer recess, there will be a Public Hearing in the Rules Committee of City Council preceded by a packet mailing with the Final BID Plan and Bylaws sent to all property owners and tenants 30 days in advance.
-The Plan and Bylaws will also be posted here (see above for draft bylaws).
-There will be an opportunity to offer testimony during the hearing and all owners and tenants will have 45 days following the hearing to send a written objection.
+After the Public Hearing all assessed property owners will have 45 days following the hearing to send a written objection.
 If 33.4% of the eligible properties vote against the BID, either in value or number, the BID will not be established.
-If successful, the BID would begin services on January 1 of 2020 for a 5 year term, when the whole process starts over again to see if the BID should continue providing services.
+If successful, the BID would begin services on January 1 of 2020 for a 5 year term through 2024, when the whole process starts over again to see if the BID should continue providing services.

 For more information on BIDs and the BID creation process, please see the City of Philadelphia’s Starting a BID in Philadelphia.

-If the FABID is formed, the Fishtown Co business association will continue to provide opportunities for businesses and commercial property owners not just exclusively in the FABID boundaries but in the entire Fishtown area to take advantage of marketing opportunities, special events, advocacy, public space improvements and other projects of benefit to the local business community.
-And businesses located in the boundaries of the FABID will be eligible for all Fishtown Co member benefits with their FABID assessment payments.
-The partnership Fishtown Co and FABID will allow us to bring more resources to our area for our members, property and business owners, residents and the entire community.
+If the FKABID is formed, the Fishtown Co business association will continue to provide opportunities for businesses and commercial property owners not just exclusively in the FKABID boundaries but in the entire Fishtown area and surrounding neighborhoods to take advantage of marketing opportunities, special events, advocacy, public space improvements and other projects of benefit to the local business community.
+And businesses located in the boundaries of the FKABID will be eligible for all Fishtown Co member benefits with their FkABID assessment payments.
+The partnership between Fishtown Co and FKABID, as well as NKCDC, will allow us to bring more resources to our area for our members, property and business owners, residents and the entire community.
 For more information on Fishtown Co please visit our website.